-St. Sophia Church, situated in the square of architectural art, is the largest orthodox church in the Far East.
-The church is 53.35 meters high and covers an area of 721 square meters.
-As a typical representative of Byzantine architecture, it was listed as national cultural heritage site in November, 1996.
+St. Sophia Church, situated in the square of architectural art in Harbin, is the largest orthodox church in the Far East.
+The church is 175 feet (53.35 meters) high and covers over 7,700 square feet (721 square meters).
+Representative of Byzantine architecture, it was listed as national cultural heritage site in November, 1996.
 In June, 1997, St. Sophia Church was repaired and renamed Harbin Art Gallery.

-This majestic and extremely beautiful church was built in 1907 and until now already have had more than 100 years history in Harbin.
-With the completion of the Trans-Siberian railway, the 4th infantry divisions of Russia invaded Harbin.
+This majestic and extremely beautiful church was built in 1907.
+With the completion of the Trans-Siberian railway, the 4th infantry divisions of Russia invaded Harbin as part of the Russo-Japanese War (1904 – 1905).
 Aimed at stabilizing the morale of army, the church was constructed at the heart of Harbin.
-Later, Sophia Church was held opening ceremony for expanding and renovating on September 23rd, 1923.
-After nine year of elaborate construction, a splendid architecture was finished, marvelous and elegant, which was praised as a monumental work of art.
+Later, Sophia Church held its opening ceremony for expanding and renovating on September 23rd, 1923.
+After nine years of elaborate construction, the cathedral opened, which was praised as a monumental work of art.

-The green dome and bricked walls of the church are distinctly different from the architectural style of Chinese buildings.
-It stands out in the midst of busy Harbin city.
-The church has four floors which are connected by stairs and accessible by a door on each side.
-Besides, There are seven bronze bells like seven music notes in bell tower situated on the top of front door.
-When there were important festivals in the past, well trained ringer will tap out harmonized melody.
+The green dome and brick walls of the church are distinctly different from the architectural style of Chinese buildings, causing the cathedral stand out in the midst of busy Harbin city.
+The church has four floors which are connected by stairs and are accessible by a door on each side.
+In addition, there are seven bronze bells like seven music notes in the bell tower situated on the top of the front door.
+When there were important festivals in the past, the bells would ring out a harmonized melody.

 Admission Fee: 20RMB